 Resource: '*'

-These snippets focus on specific role-level features: assume role policy definition (inline JSON and data source) and deprecated exclusive policy management (inline and managed).
-They’re intentionally minimal rather than complete IAM configurations.
+These snippets focus on specific role-level features: trust policy definition (inline JSON and data sources) and managed policy attachment.
+They’re intentionally minimal rather than full IAM configurations.

-The examples may reference pre-existing infrastructure such as AWS services that will assume the role (EC2, Lambda, etc.) and managed policies for attachment examples.
-They focus on configuring the role rather than building complete permission models.
+The examples may reference pre-existing infrastructure such as AWS services that will assume the role (EC2, Lambda, etc.) and managed policies to attach (AWS-managed or custom).
+They focus on configuring the role rather than provisioning the surrounding IAM infrastructure.

 To keep things focused, common role patterns are omitted, including: